Affiliated Researchers

 Jennie M. Weiner

-Dr. Jennie Miles Weiner is an associate professor of educational leadership at the University of Connecticut.
+Dr. Jennie Miles Weiner is a professor of educational leadership at the University of Connecticut.
 She is affiliated with UConn’s Center for Education Policy Analysis, Research and Evaluation and servs as the codirector of the school’s EdD program.
 Her scholarship focuses on issues of educational leadership and organizational change, including teacher leadership and capacity building the impact of gender and racial discrimination in educational leadership.
 She has recently appeared as an expert on issues of women, leadership, and care work for a variety of events and on media outlets, such as Good Morning America and NPR, as well as on a variety of podcasts and is the co-author of the new book Education Lead(her)ship: Advancing Women in K-12 Administration with Dr. Monica Higgins.
 She is also the co-author of The Strategy Playbook for Education Leaders with Dr. Isobel Stevenson.
 See drjennieweiner.com for more information.

 Jennie M. Weiner Headshot